 Ideally set atop a hill above the Dordogne River, Domme is often nicknamed ‘the Acropolis of Périgord’.
 The village is an old bastide town founded in the Middle Ages.
 One of the most visited sites in the Périgord and one of France’s most beautiful villages.

 Historic Overview of the Bastide of Domme

-The village is an old bastide (fortified town) from the 13th century, built on a hill 150 metres above the Dordogne River.
+Domme is an old bastide (fortified town) founded in 1281 by King Philippe III during the Albigensian Crusade.
+The village was built on a hill 150 metres above the Dordogne River.
 Contrary to old walled towns (such as Carcassonne or Provins), a bastide usually had a rectangular layout.
-However, that of Domme is actually trapezoidal in shape, due to the natural abruptness of the site of the village, and is an excellent example of medieval military architecture.
+However, that of Domme is actually trapezoidal in shape, due to the natural abruptness of the site of the village.
+It is an excellent example of medieval military architecture.
 The streets are consistent with the geometrical layout of Domme and its ramparts are right at the edge of the cliff.

 In the Middle-Ages, Domme obtained the King’s permission to make coins.
 During the Hundred Years’ War, the bastide became a coveted site by the English, who successfully seized Domme in 1347.